 Return to home page

-After dealing with many versions of analog-driven TEC-Controllers specifically suited for laser diode hologrpahy, I thought it would be time to modernize and find a digital solution.
+After dealing with many versions of analog-driven TEC-Controllers specifically suited for laser diode holography, I thought it would be time to modernize and find a digital solution.
 For background, see here.
 The advantage is of course broad adaptability with regard to PID parameters, easy remote control, protection features, getting rid of potentiometer/trimpot drift, and dual (heating and cooling) drive capability being almost for free, since a bi-directional PWM H-bridge is already close to digital control in the first place.

 Moreover today whole Arduino Uno boards are available for about 3 Euro including shipping from China, so almost any other solution would be more expensive.
-Add to it the easy programmibility and broad range of software for the Arduino, so there are many good reasons to go this way.
+Add to it the easy programmability and broad range of software for the Arduino, so there are many good reasons to go this way.

 To be clear: the primary purpose of this controller is to temperature stabilize laser diodes for holography.
 This requires stability to about 1/1000 degrees, tied to a specific kind of hardware, for a relatively narrow temperature range.
 Also, tuning does not need ultrafine steps, it is more important that a given temperature is kept stable for a long time.
 The intended heat loads involve laser diodes with up to about 500mA drive and mechanically look typically like as shown further below.
 So explicitly, the controller is not optimized for fine scanning over temperature (like for spectroscopy).